jasonicarter/udacity/P7_AB_Testing/README.md

 #### Invariant Metrics
 Invariant metrics should not change across experimental or control groups.

+And with this definition in mind, the metrics below were choosen (Number of cookies, Number of clicks and Click-through probability) because the intervention occurs after the point where the metrics are measured, therefore, the experiment will have no direct effect on any of the metrics, i.e the metrics should not change, making them a good choice as in invariant metric

 **Number of cookies**: The number of unique cookies to view the course overview page.
 This is a population sizing metric to be split evenly between the control and the experiment group.
-It should have no direct affect on the experiment.

 **Number of clicks**: The number of unique users/students (unique cookies) that click on the "start free trial" button.
-Since this button is clicked prior to the free trial screen appearing, this event should not direct affect the experiement and is therefore used as a invariant metric.
+Here the button is clicked prior to the free trial screen appearing.

 **Click-through-probability**: The number of unique cookies to click on the "start free trail" button divided by the number of unique cookies to view the course overview page.

-The experience should be the same for all users and should not directly affect the experiement.
+**Number of User-Ids**: (Not Used) The number of users who enrolled in the free trial.
+Since we're interested in the proportion of unique cookies that click on the "start free trial" button, i.e the probability of enrolling, this metric would not give us any useful information and therefore it was not used as an invariant metric.

 #### Evaluation Metrics
 Evaluation metrics are expected to change over the experiment with differences observed between the experimental and control groups.
-If the hypothesis is true, the number of user-id  to enroll / make a payment / checkout would be reduced.
-That is, in order to launch the experiment, the Gross converion should decrease, while the Retention and Net converion should increase.
+If the hypothesis is true, the number of user-ids to enroll would be reduced, eliminating the unprepared students, with payments/checkouts not decreasing.

+In order to launch the experiment, we want to decrease the enrollment of unprepared students, i.e the gross conversion should decrease, while not reducing the number of students who complete the free trial and make a payment, i.e the net converion should either stay the same or go up.

 **Gross conversion**: The number of user-ids that enroll in the free trial divided by the number of unique cookies to click on the "start free trial" button.
 The number of enrollments can be affected by the experiment and as a result the gross conversion; therefore this will be used as an evaluation metric.
 There should be a statisticial significant reduction in enrollment.